-Urgent action: taken if the student is at immediate or significant risk of harm
+Urgent action: taken if the student is at immediate or significant risk of harm deem serious.
+She will seek support of the EiM Chairman (Fraser White) the Master of Dulwich College London informed as appropriate.

 - Further investigation with external support. - Report to local authorities as required / suitable. - Contact employer.